skoobe/riofs/README.md

 * Default configuration is located at `$(prefix)/etc/riofs.conf.xml`

-* Use `./configure --with-libmagic=PATH` to guess the content-type of uploaded content
+* Use `./configure --with-libmagic=PATH` to guess the content-type of uploaded content (requires libmagic)

 * Use `./configure --enable-debug` to create a debug build